 The message is clear.
 You need to be one of the first few sites to pop up on search engines – or you won’t be on consumers’ radars at all.

 This is why peak season planning is the perfect time to begin optimizing your product pages for key search terms.
-Product descriptions are the perfect place to work in long-tail keywords and LSI (Latent Semantic Indexing) keywords that help to push your pages up the search results.
+Product descriptions are the perfect place to work in long-tail keywords and LSI (Latent Semantic Indexing) keywords that help to push your pages up SERP, resulting in increased visits.

 In addition to copy, make sure that product photography is up to scratch.
 Images should be high-resolution and show a product or garment from multiple angles to assist with purchasing decisions.
 For items with size variants, make sure you include full dimensions and sizing charts to avoid high return rates.

-The pandemic has led many brick and mortar retailers to embrace hybrid retail strategies such as BOPIS and curbside pick-up.
-During the holiday season, click and collect is understandably a desirable option for consumers.
-They get to browse and buy products from the comfort of their own home, rather than braving the in-store busy season where they might not find the products they want on the shelf.
+The pandemic led many brick and mortar retailers to embrace hybrid retail strategies such as BOPIS and curbside pick-up during the holiday season.
+Click and collect is a very desirable option for consumers during peak season; they get to browse and buy products from the comfort of their homes, rather than braving the in-store busy season and struggling to find products on the shelf.

-For retailers who’ve gotten by with an ad-hoc approach to these services in the past, this is unlikely to hold up under the pressure of higher order volumes.
+However, an ad-hoc approach to these services is unlikely to hold up under the pressure of higher order volumes.
 To prepare for peak, you need to make sure that you’re ready to scale your services.

-For example, not having designated pick-up points for click and collect orders will slow down the pick-up process and create long queues.
+For example, not having designated pick-up kiosks or checkouts for click and collect orders will slow down the pick-up process and create long queues.
 Make sure that you have good signage to direct customers to the appropriate counter.
 Likewise, ensuring that confirmation emails have full instructions for curbside or in-store pick-up will go a long way towards eliminating inefficiencies during this in-person ‘last mile’.

-When customers are constantly switching channels, it’s your job to make the experience as seamless and consistent as possible.
-For example, giving customers the ability to ‘save’ items to a holiday wishlist makes it easy for them to show an in-store associate which products they’re interested in seeing.
+When customers are constantly switching channels, it’s the job of the retailer to make this experience as seamless as possible.
+For example, giving customers the ability to ‘save’ items to a holiday wishlist makes it easy for them to show an in-store associate which products they’re interested in viewing in-store.

 On that note, it’s vital that your shopping app or website is optimized for mobile; nearly half of consumers report using a smartphone in-store to help them with researching products or looking up reviews.
 By making these online-to-offline interactions as frictionless as possible, consumers are much more likely to support your brand during peak season.

-The holiday season is an intense and concentrated sales period that requires retailers to rapidly scale fulfillment.
-As order volumes rise, this requires more staff, more automation, and more storage space, which is costly and time-consuming to coordinate independently.
+The holiday season is an intense, concentrated sales period that requires retailers to rapidly scale order fulfillment and shipping.
+As order volumes rise, this requires more staff, more automation, and more storage space to reduce pressure on your operation.
+This is costly and time-consuming to coordinate independently.
 When peak shipping season is over, it’s easy to be left with bloated infrastructure or staffing levels that you no longer need.

-You can avoid this by outsourcing fulfillment to an experienced omnichannel provider like Ryder E-commerce By Whiplash.
-With 24 state-of-the-art facilities in strategic locations across the United States, we get your brand peak season ready with its proprietary e-commerce technology and advanced automation solutions for seamless fulfillment.
-Leverage our relationships with major parcel carriers to access the best peak shipping season rates, keeping your costs down – and your customers satisfied.
+You can avoid this by outsourcing fulfillment to an experienced 3PL like Ryder E-commerce.
+With a network of state-of-the-art facilities in strategic locations across the United States, we get your brand peak season ready with our proprietary e-commerce technology and advanced automation solutions for seamless fulfillment.
+Leverage our relationships with major parcel carriers to access the best peak shipping season rates to keep your costs down – and your customers satisfied.